"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 14:14 - Then I looked, and behold, a white cloud, and on the cloud sat One like the Son of Man, having on His head a golden crown, and in His hand a sharp sickle.

 After John hears the blessing from Heaven for those who will die in the Lord, he sees a celestial figure holding a sharp sickle ready to reap.
 As discussed in the "Pre-Tribulation Rapture" study, God compares people groups with the harvest of grain and fruit throughout the Scriptures, and Jesus often used the harvest imagery in several of His parables about the "kingdom of Heaven" in the gospels.
 The saints saved before the Tribulation are the barley harvest and the saints saved during the Tribulation are the wheat harvest.
-Unbelievers are the grape harvest, but in the following parable unbelievers are also called tares, which are weeds that get separated from the wheat at the end of the Tribulation:
+Unbelievers are the grape harvest, but in the following parable unbelievers are the tares, which are weeds separated from the wheat at the end of the Tribulation:

 Matthew 13:24-30 - Another parable He put forth to them, saying: "The kingdom of heaven is like a man who sowed good seed in his field; but while men slept, his enemy came and sowed tares among the wheat and went his way.
 But when the grain had sprouted and produced a crop, then the tares also appeared.
 So the servants of the owner came and said to him, 'Sir, did you not sow good seed in your field?
 How then does it have tares?'
 He said to them, 'An enemy has done this.'
 The servants said to him, 'Do you want us then to go and gather them up?'
 But he said, 'No, lest while you gather up the tares you also uproot the wheat with them.
 Let both grow together until the harvest, and at the time of harvest I will say to the reapers, "First gather together the tares and bind them in bundles to burn them, but gather the wheat into my barn."'"